-A major set of symbols for employed is language problem is that many words commonly used in communication carry quite different meanings for different people.
+A major set of symbols employed in language problems is that many words commonly used in communication carry quite different meanings for different people.

 Two General kinds of Semantic problems present barriers to communication:

-- Some words and phrases are so common or abstract that they invite worrying interpretation.
+- Some words and phrases are so common or abstract that they invite worrying interpretations.

 - When different groups develop their own technical language.

 A business firm can improve their employee creativity powers for better communication.